Cow Boarding Questions

 What are the costs?

-To purchase a share in a cow (one share is equivalent to one gallon of milk, two sticks of butter, one pint of cream or one quart of yogurt a week) you pay $20.
+To purchase a share in a cow (one share is equivalent to one gallon of milk, two sticks of butter, one pint of cream or one half gallon of yogurt or buttermilk a week) you pay $20.
 This is a one-time cost.
 In addition to the initial charge you need to purchase ½ gallon mason jars to store your milk in.
 You will need enough jars to trade when you pick milk up.
 After the above one-time costs, there is a boarding fee that goes to the Dairy Farm of $30 per share per month: that continues for as long as you own your share.
 You can think of it this way if you like, although you are not purchasing the milk: after you purchase your share(s) in the cow, the price of milk is $6.92 a gallon.
 Compare this to the price of Horizon organic milk at $7 a gallon and Horizon milk is ultra pasteurized!

 HOW DO I GET STARTED?